Welcome to today's edition of the Rush 24-7 podcast.

 And David Fluff got all the credit.

-They didn't waste any time and and and they didn't say that Democrat voters were dumb idiots that had to be guided into voting for Obama.
+And they didn't say that Democrat voters were dumb idiots that had to be guided into voting for Obama.

-They left it up to everybody to conclude that people independently brilliantly made up their minds about Obama.
+They left it up to everybody to conclude that people independently, brilliantly made up their minds about Obama.

 And I resent this.